Gigg1E/Cipher/README.md

 7. Save and run server again

 Control:

-- Admins can see pending users, un-approve, ban, or delete users.
+* Admins can see pending users, un-approve, ban, or delete users.
-- Admins can see users, unapprove (manual timeout), ban, or delete users (including other admins).
+* Admins can see users, unapprove (manual timeout), ban, or delete users (including other admins).
-- Admins can create and delete rooms/channels
+* Admins can create and delete rooms/channels

+---

-### Project Architecture
+## Project Architecture

 Cipher consists of three main components:

-- Server: Handles authentication, message routing, session management, and persistent data storage.
+* **Server:** Handles authentication, message routing, session management, and persistent data storage.
-- Server Web Page: Public-facing interface for login, server info, and administrative settings.
+* **Server Web Page:** Public-facing interface for login, server info, and administrative settings.
-- Client Web Page: The chat interface loaded by users; handles messaging, friends, and UI interaction.
+* **Client Web Page:** The chat interface loaded by users; handles messaging, friends, and UI interaction.

 The system is designed to support multiple client types in the future, including native apps and terminal clients.

+---

 ## Contributing

 Contributions are welcome!
 To contribute:

 1. Fork the repository

-2. Create a feature branch (git checkout -b feature/my-feature)
+2. Create a feature branch (`git checkout -b feature/my-feature`)

-3. Commit your changes (git commit -m 'Add some feature')
+3. Commit your changes (`git commit -m 'Add some feature'`)

-4. Push to the branch (git push origin feature/my-feature)
+4. Push to the branch (`git push origin feature/my-feature`)
 5. Open a Pull Request describing your changes

 ### Please ensure code follows existing style guidelines and includes comments where necessary.

+---

-License
+## License

 This project is licensed under the MIT License.

 Cipher is a community-driven project.
 If you want to help shape the future of privacy-respecting, user-centric communication platforms, join the conversation or submit your pull requests!